 The Super Bowl halftime show is a tradition that started in the 60s, when performers usually consisted of college marching bands and drill teams – a huge contrast to the megastars that now command the halftime slot.
 It wasn’t until the early 90s when pop music started to infiltrate the game, after New Kids On The Block appeared at the now-demolished Tampa Stadium in 1991 to perform Step by Step, This One’s For The Children and It’s a Small World After All.

 In the three decades that followed, the best Super Bowl halftime shows have seen musicians deliver some of the wildest, most shocking and entertaining performances aired on TV.
-Following in the footsteps of Prince, Beyoncé and Lady Gaga, Super Bowl LV will see The Weeknd take the stage (again in Tampa, at Raymond James Stadium) on Sunday, 7 February, in the hopes of adding his performance to the ranks of the best halftime shows.
+Following in the footsteps of Prince, Beyoncé and Lady Gaga, Super Bowl LVII will see Rihanna take the stage at State Farm Stadium, in Glendale, Arizona, on Sunday, 12 February, in the hopes of adding her performance to the ranks of the best halftime shows.

-To get us excited for what will undoubtedly be an iconic show, here’s a look at what we think are the ten best Super Bowl halftime shows of all time.
+To get us excited for what will undoubtedly be an iconic appearance, here’s a look at the best Super Bowl halftime shows of all time.

 10: Phil Collins, Christina Aguilera, Enrique Iglesias and Toni Braxton (Super Bowl XXXIV, 2000)